LgNNN/blog-rest-api/README.md

 - [License](#license)

 ## App info
-A simple REST API for creating, removing , updating and deleting (CRUD) blog posts in a MongoDB database.
+A simple REST API for creating, reading , updating and deleting (CRUD) blog posts in a MongoDB database.
 #### Author
 Elia Tryfonas